 Talk to your doctor if you develop a painful, rapidly growing skin wound.

-Pyoderma gangrenosum isn't infectious or contagious, but no one knows exactly what causes it.
-It's often associated with autoimmune diseases such as ulcerative colitis, Crohn's disease and rheumatoid arthritis.
-And some studies indicate that it may have a genetic component.
+The exact cause of pyoderma gangrenosum is unknown.
+The condition is not infectious or contagious.
+It's often associated with autoimmune diseases such as ulcerative colitis, Crohn's disease and arthritis.
+And it may have a genetic component.

 If you have pyoderma gangrenosum, new skin trauma, such as a cut or puncture wound, may trigger new ulcers.